1 Core, 2 Cores, 4 Cores, 8: How Much Difference Does It Make?

 Every benchmark is different.
 Geekbench looks primarily at CPU and RAM performance.
 Other benchmarks are more interested in drive speed, overall graphics, 3D gaming, or broader real world performance.
 They're all carefully measured numbers that really only tell you how well a computer does at a particular task.

 Still, they will show how one computer fares relative to another.
-Based on the Geekbench results, we see that doubling the number of cores can improve scores by 33% to 56%.
-Very impressive.
+Based on the Geekbench results, we see that doubling the number of cores can improve scores by 33% to 56%, which is very impressive.
 (But not as impressive as in the early days of dual G4 Power Macs and Mac-specific benchmarks that tended to show a 50-70% improvement.
-Then again, those were different benchmark programs.)
+Then again, those were different benchmark programs and a different CPU architecture.)

 Sure, there are benchmarks that will show a nearly 100% improvement, but that tends to be over a limited range of processes.
 A 50% average gain in processing power is nothing to sneeze at, and it's an especially good value when there's a minimal premium for the extra power.
 The 8-core Mac Pro is a great example of that, as it offers about 56% more power than the 4-core Mac Pro while selling at a 21% higher price.